 Educators Report Better Student Outcomes

-To date, Picmonic’s visual picture mnemonics have helped over 750,000 students become healthcare professionals by successfully supporting their journey through classes and exams.
+To date, Picmonic’s visual picture mnemonics have helped over 1 million students become healthcare professionals by successfully supporting their journey through classes and exams.
 Educators also feel Picmonic helps students, and are using Picmonic to increase student engagement.

 “The students that are using Picmonic really love it and have seen a (positive) change in their grades and some increase in test scores.
 We have also seen an increase in class participation.” – Amber M. Scott, MSN, RN, Nursing Faculty, Montgomery Community College